Norfolk Naval Shipyard

 Source: Library of Congress, Plan of Princess Ann and Norfolk counties (178_?)

-It was the only time the shipyard was burned by an enemy.
-It was destroyed two more times, but in 1861 and again in 1862 the occupants did the damage.
+The destruction in 1779 was the second time the shipyard was burned by an invading enemy, assuming the first time was in 1776 by the "invading" Virginia militia as Sprowle and the British fled.
+The shipyard facilities were burned two more times, but in 1861 and again in 1862 the occupants did the damage.

 Elizabeth River in Revolutionary War